DavidEscalonaGarcia1/BaseDeDatos/Introduccion_a_la_clausula_JOIN/readme.md

 -------------------------------------------------------------------------------------------

-3. Adreces i Ciutats:
+#3.
+Adreces i Ciutats:
-Selecciona l'adreça (address.address) i el nom de la ciutat (city.city) de la taula address.
+#Selecciona l'adreça (address.address) i el nom de la ciutat (city.city) de la taula address.

 Select a.address, c.city
 From a.address as “Adreça”, c.city as “Ciutat”